 The price was very reasonable and included a room for a night, unlimited yoga and meditation classes and a buffet breakfast and dinner.
 The food was served with the same views over the water on a terrace decorated with white accents.
 The food is organic and serves a variety of different diety needs including vegan and raw.
 It’s also 100% delicious.

 You can choose how you want your yoga vacation from just a few days to a weekend or however long you want.
-The retreat is open 365 days of the year with gorgeous weather.
+The retreat is open 365 days of the year with the gorgeous weather.
 Though I do recommend visiting Koh Samui and other islands in the Gulf of Thailand between April and October for the best weather.

 With unlimited yoga (3-4 classes daily) in a number of different styles with incredibly talented and lovely teachers from around the world, plus mediation, an out of this world infinity pool, spa, delicious and healthy food, amazing location and more, this place needs to be on your bucket list.
 Did I mention that there is also a private beach?